-Class 1 NICs: Earnings of employees and office holders: Company credit cards
+Class 1 NICs: Earnings of employees and office holders: company credit cards

 Directors and some employees often use company credit cards or charge cards to pay business expenses such as hotel bills, air travel, or meals.
-They may also use them to buy goods on behalf of the company.
+They may also use them to buy goods or services on behalf of the company.

-There is no Class 1 NICs liability if:
+Class 1 NICs are not due if:

 See also NIM02190 regarding the purchase of goods and services by directors and other employees.